clairetsoi1129/poker-hands/README.md

    .collect(Collectors.joining(" ", "{", "}"));
    }
 ```
-4. Used stream in grouping the cards by cards Value (2,3,4...K, A) as key in a map with their count in map value.
+4. Used stream groupingBy for grouping the cards by count.
+Cards Value (2,3,4...K, A) is the key in the result map with their count as map value.
 ```java
     Map<Value, Long> groupByValueMap =
         cards.stream().collect(